scionproto/scion/doc/dev/design/NAT-address-discovery.rst

 Proposal
 ========
 [A precise statement of the proposed change.]

-Extend the border router (BR) with functionality to detect and report NATed addresses back to a client endhost.
+Proposed change: Extend the border router (BR) to detect NATed addresses/ports and report them back to a client endhost.

 Ideally the solution would listen on the same port that would also be used for normal traffic forwarding.
 Alternatively, it may be feasible (depending on how sensitive the NAT is) to use a different (fixed) port to